coreybutler/nvm-windows/README.md

 Several users have noticed this app being flagged as a false positive by different antivirus apps.
 It turns out these antivirus vendors are flagging the signature of the entire Go programming language.... basically everything written in Go is marked as a virus.
 See [golang/go#16292](https://github.com/golang/go/issues/16292).
 Details about how NVM4W is dealing with this are available in [issue #182](https://github.com/coreybutler/nvm-windows/issues/182).

 **Thanks to several users who have submitted false positive reports, this issue is gradually going away.
-The latest definitions for Windows Defender and Avast! have both whitelisted the app.**
+The latest definitions for Windows Defender and Avast!, and MalwareBytes have all whitelisted the app.**

 ## NOTICE: SEEKING CORE CONTRIBUTORS & MAINTAINERS